aws-samples/cdk-eks-blueprints-patterns/docs/patterns/custom-networking-with-ipv4.md

 # Custom Networking on EKS
 On Amazon EKS clusters, the default Container Networking Interface(CNI) is implemented by the Amazon VPC CNI plugin.
-When VPC CNI is used in EKS clusters, by default the VPC CNI assigns Pods an IP address that's selected from the primary subnet of the VPC.
+When VPC CNI is used in EKS clusters, by default the VPC CNI assigns pods an IP address that's selected from the primary subnet of the VPC.
 The primary subnet is the subnet CIDR that the primary Elastic Network Interface(ENI) is attached to; usually it's the subnet of the worker node/host in the EKS cluster.
-If the primary subnet CIDR is too small, the CNI may not be able to have enough IP addresses to assign to the Pods running in the cluster.
+If the primary subnet CIDR is too small, the CNI may not be able to have enough IP addresses to assign to the pods running in the cluster.
 This is a common challenge for EKS IPv4 clusters.

 Custom Networking provides a solution to the IP exhaustion issue by assigning the Pod IPs from secondary VPC address spaces(CIDR).
 When custom networking is enabled in VPC CNI, it creates secondary ENIs in the subnet defined under a custom resource named ENIConfig that includes an alternate subnet CIDR range (carved from a secondary VPC CIDR).
-The VPC CNI assigns Pods IP addresses from the CIDR range defined in the ENIConfig Custom Resource Definition(CRD).
+The VPC CNI assigns pods IP addresses from the CIDR range defined in the ENIConfig Custom Resource Definition(CRD).

 Using the Custom Networking with IPv4 pattern, you should be able to stand up an EKS cluster with VPC CNI installed and configured with custom networking enabled.